stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ### Post types

-* Free block
-* Services
-* News
-* Team
+* Element

-These custom post types (so the content management is easy within WP's administration) propose overridable templates using layout and display variations that you can easily and fully customize their views with tachyons classes.
+This custom post type (so the content management is easy within WP's administration) propose overridable templates using layout and display variations that you can easily and fully customize their views with tachyons classes.

+Element custom type adds following custom fields : icon (name), action (label and url), source (name and url) and social networks (name and url).

 For now :

-Available layouts are : element, list, grid.
+Available layouts are : block, list, grid.

-Available displays are : default, jumbotron, calltoaction, disclosure, card, media.
+Available displays are : default, jumbotron, calltoaction, disclosure, unique, card, media.

 ### Modules